ayushchopra96/ayushchopra96.github.io/_pages/about.md

 * I currently work for the Media and Data Science Research Group at <a href="https://wwww.adobe.com" target="_blank">Adobe Inc.</a>
 * I graduated with a BE in Computer Engineering from <a href="https://www.dtu.ac.in" target="_blank">Delhi Technological University</a> in May 2018 where I worked on a wide range of problem across Machine Learning, Computer Vision, Computational Biology, Health and Chemistry.
-* I am interested in deep representation learning, computer vision to help gain meaningful insights into challenging problems at the intersection of science and computing.
-Applications in Communication, Healthcare and Customer Experience intrigue me.
+* I am interested in using computer vision and deep learning to gain meaningful insights into challenging problems at the intersection of science and computing.
+Applications in Marketing Intelligence, Healthcare and Communication intrigue me.

 * During my undergraduate years, I was mentored by <a href="http://people.csail.mit.edu/samson/">Dr. Samson Timoner</a>, <a href="https://www.cse.iitd.ac.in/~chetan/">Dr. Chetan Arora</a> and <a href="https://www.linkedin.com/in/waikit-lau-89129/">Mr. Waikit Lau</a>
 * When not working, I love to travel and explore new places.
 I also love to regularly write on <a href="https://www.quora.com/profile/Ayush-Chopra" target="_blank">Quora.</a>

 # Recent News
+* January 2019: Paper on <b>Grid Search Networks for Fashion Retrieval</b> submitted to 26th ICIP 2019
 * November 2018: Talk on <b>Deep Product Search in the Wild</b> accepted at Adobe Tech Summit 2019, San Jose.
 * October 2018: Started collaborating with the <b>Camera Culture group</b> at MIT Media Labs.
 * October 2018 Speaking on <b>Computer Vision at Open Food Facts</b> at Google Summer of Code Mentor's Summit 2018 in Sunnyvale, California.